Treatment for Pink Eye

 Bacterial infection: Most commonly treated with some type of prescription antibiotic eye drop.
 It is usually very contagious too if not treated.

 Viral infection: This type of conjunctivitis is commonly misdiagnosed at walk-in clinics and can be made much worse with an antibiotic drop.

 There are other causes of pink eye as well.
 Some of them are allergies, dry eyes, reactions to contact lens solution, chemical exposure, and complications from overusing contact lenses.

 It is vital to have an optometrist examine your eyes if you think you have pink eye to avoid a potential error in diagnosis and to get proper treatment right away.

 When to Seek Professional Treatment

 Our eyes and our sight are a precious gift.
-Our doctors are always here to help keep them as healthy as possible.
-To learn more about treating eye health conditions, contact us today.
-813-632-2020
+The Eye Doctors are always here to help keep them as healthy as possible.
+To learn more about treating eye health conditions, contact us today at 813-632-2020.

 19070 Bruce B Downs Blvd,

 Tampa, FL 33647

 19070 Bruce B Downs Blvd, Tampa, FL 33647, USA